We need to find homes for our who make up the student body from our marketing, PR, advertising and branding.

 - Sudden influxes of work that need lots of help

 - Detail work that can be completed with some initial training

 - Making the tea once in a while (a good task when you need to learn what everyone is called and what they do)

 There’s no end to what’s possible and there’s nothing we’ll rule out.

-The whole programme has a dedicated client manager, plus Ben Keegan and David Edmundson-Bird as the Academic directors – plus lots of ex-agency coaches coming into the Uni to support the students.
+The whole programme has a dedicated client manager, plus Sarah Penney as the Academic director – plus lots of ex-agency coaches coming into the Uni to support the students.